Celebrating the transformative impact of Latinx communities in New York City

 Domino Table Talks

-Domino Table Talks (DTT): intimate, intergenerational conversations designed to document the oral histories of Latinx community members through the lens of domino culture.
+Domino Table Talks (DTT): intimate, intergenerational conversations designed to document the oral histories of coming in unity through the lens of domino culture.
 Conversations will be captured in audio recordings and videos, which will be shared with the public to offer an exploration of the game's rich history and its intersections with Latinx culture in New York City and beyond.
 The first two episodes of DTT were presented with Public Art Fund to activate Edra Soto’s Graft sculpture at Doris C. Freedman Plaza.

 The inaugural Domino Table Talks featured the following participants: Papoleto Meléndez, Edwin Torres, Frances Negrón-Muntaner, Miguel Luciano, Edra Soto, Francisca Benítez, Papoleto, Esperanza Mayobre, Frances Negrón-Muntaner, Edwin Torres, and Risa Puno.